DataHubz/cse-registry/README.md

 - A product, platform, or commercial offering
 - A replacement for professional compliance guidance

-**CSE names signals.
-Assessments and judgments remain contextual and human-driven.**
+**CSE provides vocabulary and structure.
+Assessments, judgments, and remediation decisions remain contextual and human-driven.**

 ## Core Concepts